Nutrition-King/benchmark/README.md

 1. **API Key Error**: Ensure your OpenAI API key is valid and has sufficient credits
 2. **Rate Limiting**: The program includes 1-second delays between requests
 3. **Model Not Found**: Ensure you have access to the specified model
+   - For WatsonX, use only models from the supported list shown during configuration
+   - Run with verbose logging to see the exact error message
 4. **Missing CSV Data**: If `data/calorie_king_data.csv` doesn't exist, run the scraper first:
    ```bash
    cd src